mcjcloud/MusicHarvester/README.md

 # MusicHarvester
 A Youtube browser, video to mp3 converter, and downloader

-# Instructions
+### Instructions
 1. Use the search bar to find songs (or anything really) on YouTube.
 Results will show up in a list.
 2. Select a song in the list and choose one of the following:
-	a.
+..1.
 Download - downloads the audio of the selected video in mp3 format.
-	b.
+..2.
 Play - plays the video in an embeded page.
-	c.
+..3.
 Play in Youtube - plays the video on the YouTube site.
 Useful if there are embed restrictions on the song.
-	d.
+..4.
 Play in Browser - plays the video in your default web browser.
 3. You can configure a default download destination in the Options menu.
 4. Enjoy :)

-# Note
+### Note
 * Because Music Harvester uses a free YouTube API key, about 40,000-50,000 requests per day are allowed amongst all users, but it's still free!
 * Email me with suggestions or concerns at mcjcloud@outlook.com, or create an issue on github.
 * the compiled jar file is in the root directory of this project.